Knowledge base

 Associated addresses (multiple possible)

-When a signature is based on a template (whether it was created from a model proposed by Infomaniak or generated with the advanced editor):
+When a signature comes from a template (whether it was created from a model proposed by Infomaniak or generated with the advanced editor):

-- users do not have access to the signature content for editing,
+- users do not have access to the signature content in edit mode,

-- They can also modify the advanced settings of the signature (such as its position within a reply/forward) but as of today, this parameter is shared among all users of the signature (1)
+- they can also modify the advanced settings of the signature (such as its position in the case of a reply/forward) but to date, this setting is common to all users of the signature (1)

-When a signature has been created directly without using a template:
+When a signature has been created directly without a template:

-- if the signature is created from a predefined template:
+- if the signature is created from a predefined model:

-- we have the same behavior as in the previous point, namely a signature created from a template
+- the same behavior as the previous point, namely a signature created from a template

-- if the signature was created using the advanced editor:
+- if the signature was created via the advanced editor:

-- users have access to the signature content for editing, but be aware that this content is shared; if Morgane modifies the content, Vanessa will have the same content once she has reloaded her Mail Infomaniak interface,
+- users have access to the signature content in edit mode, but be careful, this content is shared; if Morgane modifies the content, Vanessa will have the same content once she has reloaded her Infomaniak Mail interface,

-- only the sender's name is specific to the user and there are no dynamic values in this case,
+- only the sender's name is specific to the user and there are no dynamic values in this type of case,

-In all cases, assigning a default signature to an email account is done at the user level.
-For example, within the same email account, the default signature chosen by Morgane is independent of the one chosen by Vanessa.
+In all cases, assigning a default signature to an email account is at the user level.
+For example, within the same email account, the signature chosen by default by Morgane is independent of the one chosen by Vanessa.

 Going further with templates

-Refer to this other guide if you are looking for how to set up custom templates that can be applied as soon as a new email address is created on your Mail Service, for example, or in bulk to all addresses in your domain.
+Refer to this other guide if you are looking for how to define custom templates that can be applied as soon as a new email address is created on your Mail Service, for example, or in bulk to all addresses in your domain.

 This guide explains how to connect the desktop app Outlook 2013 (desktop application on Windows) to an email address hosted by Infomaniak.